Click to skip the menu>>: Home: Accommodation: Visit: Explore & More: Events: FAQs: Contacts:

 Fother (also called fodder, foder, fodur, cart-load, load, wain, waine, wey, etc.):

 Weight.
 A cart-load.
 About 19½ hundredweight, dependent upon material.
-Also, six sacks where each sack is five fotmal.
+Also, six sacks where each sack is five fotmal, depending upon material.

 Volume.
 40 bushels or 320 gallons.